 (b) Claims data provided to a requesting party under this section shall be provided under the DHIN’s existing confidentiality and data security protocols and in compliance with all applicable state and federal laws relating to the privacy and security of protected health information, including compliance, to the fullest extent practicable consistent with the purposes under this subchapter, with guidance found in Statement 6 of the Department of Justice and Federal Trade Commission Enforcement Policy regarding the exchange of price and cost information.
 Individually identifiable patient health information shall be maintained by providers and purchasers in accordance with all applicable state and federal laws relating to the confidentiality and security of protected health information and any additional privacy and security requirements set forth in regulations promulgated under this chapter.

-(c) The Office of Management and Budget, State Employee Benefits Committee, Division of Public Health, and Division of Medicaid and Medical Assistance shall have access to all claims data reported by the Delaware Health Care Claims Database under this subchapter at no cost for the purposes of public health improvement research and activities.
-These entities are authorized to enter into appropriate agreements with the DHIN to allow the Delaware Health Care Claims Database to perform data warehousing and analytics functions that have been performed pursuant to the existing statutory authority of the Office of Management and Budget, the State Employee Benefits Committee, or the Department of Health and Social Services.
+(c) The Office of Management and Budget, State Employee Benefits Committee, Division of Public Health, State Council for Persons with Disabilities, and Division of Medicaid and Medical Assistance shall have access to all claims data reported by the Delaware Health Care Claims Database under this subchapter at no cost for the purposes of public health improvement research and activities.
+These entities are authorized to enter into appropriate agreements with the DHIN to allow the Delaware Health Care Claims Database to perform data warehousing and analytics functions that have been performed pursuant to the existing statutory authority of the Office of Management and Budget, the State Employee Benefits Committee, State Council for Persons with Disabilities, or the Department of Health and Social Services.

 (d) The DHIN may promulgate regulations to make available to the public certain nonindividually identifiable data extracts and analyses, as the DHIN determines is consistent with, and necessary to, achieve the goals and policies of this subchapter.
 Prior to the release of such data extracts and analyses, the same processes identified in subsection (e) of this section shall be completed.